avos-io/panic-parse/README.md

 # Panic-Parse

-Panic-parse is a different kind of Sentry SDK for Go.
+Panic-parse turns Go panic logs into Sentry events ready for ingestion into the Sentry SDK.

 The official Sentry SDK is designed to [capture errors and messages](https://docs.sentry.io/platforms/go/usage/) and as a [panic recovery handler](https://docs.sentry.io/platforms/go/usage/panics/).
 However, Go lacks a global panic/exit handler and it doesn't seem like it'll come [any time soon](https://github.com/golang/go/issues/32333).